Veterinary Research

 Clinical Significance

 Your support ensures that the science of cartilage regeneration moves beyond isolated success toward wider adoption.
-Once the initial results are confirmed in our upcoming studies, this therapy will deliver lasting relief and restored mobility to the countless patients and large animals in need of better treatment solutions.
+Our initial results confirm that this therapy can deliver lasting relief through cartilage regeneration to large animals.

-Despite its strong clinical outcomes in humans, ArtCart did not gain widespread adoption due to a lack of corporate support.
-Over the past several years, SRF has worked to standardize and optimize the procedure through a series of studies—including our recent work in horses, marking a major inflection point in our progress.
+Over the past several years, SRF has worked to standardize and optimize ArtCart+ through a series of studies-including our recent work in horses, marking a major stride in our progress.

 Published Studies